-Call for papers for Volume 9 of the Czech Yearbook of Public & Private International Law (published by the Czech Society of International Law):100 Years since the End of the WWI and the Creation of Czechoslovakia
+Call for papers for Volume 10 (2019) of the Czech Yearbook of Public & Private International Law (CYIL)

-The Czech Yearbook of Public & Private International Law invites contributions to its Special Issue reflecting upon the 100th anniversary of the end of the WWI and the creation of Czechoslovakia in 1918.
+The Czech Yearbook of Public & Private International Law invites contributions to its Special Issue reflecting the Tenth anniversary of our journal.

-Authors both from the Czech Republic and from other countries are invited to submit their abstracts by 20 April 2018 and /full contributions by 1st June 2018.
+Authors both from the Czech Republic and from other countries are invited to submit their abstracts by 15 April 2019 and full contributions by 30 May 2018.

-The recommended length of articles is 10 to 18 pages (Times New Roman font, line-spacing 1.5).
+The recommended length of articles is 10 to 15 pages (Times New Roman font, line-spacing 1.5).
 The articles should contain a short abstract in English, for the Czech speaking authors, also a short abstract in Czech (max.
 10 lines for each of them).
-The recommended style is OSCOLA.
-Authors are also encouraged to follow the style of the previous issues of the journal.
+Authors are encouraged to follow the style of the previous issues of the journal.

-According to models of other major foreign yearbooks, the CYIL access focuses on articles and comments on Public International Law, without precluding the possibility to submit contributions dealing with Private International Law and European Law.
+The CYIL accepts articles and comments on Public International Law, Private International Law and European Law.

 - I. Studies